ruhendrawan/cowboydev/README.md

 ### Add the script to the project

-First, go to your PHP project folder.

-Then, clone this project, download the dependencies, and make the scripts executable.
+Clone this project, download the dependencies, and make the scripts executable.

 ```bash
 git clone https://github.com/ruhendrawan/cowboyphp.git cbd